BPetty-InfoSec/BPetty-InfoSec.github.io/_tabs/resume.md

 ----
 ## Experience
-**Full-time Graduate Student**
+**IAM Engineer I**
-_**American Public University System**_ - June 2022-Present - Charles Town, WV (Remote)
+_**Provision IAM**_ - September 2022-Present - Cumberland, MD (Remote)
-- Enrolled in Cybersecurity Studies degree program, which include studies of network security, information assurance, risk management, information security, cybercrime, and digital forensics. with the Master of Science in Cybersecurity Studies.
+- Assisted in deployment and customization of IAM solutions for clients
+- Modified resource connectors for custom connection
+- Deployed, upgraded, and assisted with management of open-source software in an enterprise environment

 **Concentrix**
 _**Senior Technical Advisor**_ - June 2020-August 2021 - Daleville, IN